 This was followed by some brief attention to rag Megh:

-On the next thre videos there is some unfortunate competition from the ceiling fan.
-On the 1st of March at my place in Bandra we turned our attention towards rag Kaushi Kanada:
+On the next three videos there is some unfortunate competition from the ceiling fan.
+On the 1st of March at my colourful place in Bandra (actually rented from the the actress Lisa Ray) we turned our attention towards rag Kaushi Kanada:

 On the 25th of March, also at my place, we played rag Jhinjhoti: